The-Trademark-Factory/thetrademarkfactory/content/pages/index.md

 ---
 title: Home
 seo:
-  title: >-
-    Affordable Online Trademark Registration in Australia | The Trademark Factory
+  title: Affordable Trademark Registration in Australia | The Trademark Factory
   description: >-
     Apply for your trademark online with our automated platform.
 Register your trademark for Australia and Worldwide in minutes.
 File your trade mark